tiberio40/DitechBackend/README.md

 - Crud (insert, delete, update, show) for City and Seller tables.
 - It was used Entity Framework Core like ORM.
 - It was used database first.
-- For this project, two design patterns were used: Repository and Unit of Work
+- For this project, two design patterns were used: Dependency injection, Repository and Unit of Work
 - Docker is configured, but you could use IIS Express or others.